GHOSTVCL/Emmerald-Engine/README.md

 * When creating a primitive since you can't delete the house, you will not be able to see it until you go inside the house

+## 2nd assignment

+### Inspector:

+The user should can use the inspector to modify a GameObject:
+* Hierarchy: delete, reparent, create empty and create children
+* Transform: translate, rotate and scale Game Objects
+* Mesh: select or drop any imported mesh
+* Texture: select or drop any imported texture
+* Camera is a component with settings that can be modified

+### GameObjects:

+* Drag andDrop texture & FBX importer in the Hierarchy
+* Create game objects with Objects Menu
+* Delete game objects by pressing Objects/Delete GameObjects/Delete
+* Delete selected game object at Hierarchy by pressing Delete
+* Move the GameObjects through the Hierarchy by dragging and dropping them
+* GameObjects can be picked using the mouse

+### Frustum:

+All meshes use a bounding volume (AABB) and can be discarded using Frustum Culling.
+This can be visualized in the editor (debug raycast and boxes)

+### Frustum Culling:

+While playing, the engine only draws the meshes that can be seen by the main camera frustum.
+That can be seen if you press the "play" button

+### Serialization:

+All configuration can be Saved and Loaded through a json file, for example: Brightness, Show/Hide Wireframe...

+### Windows:

+The editor has 2 windows one with the scene(editor view) and another captured from a gameobject with a camera component(main game camera), each one has its own framebuffer and the user can visualize both at the same time

+The user also can Star / Stop / Pause the simulation

+### Components:

+* Component Transform
+* Component Mesh
+* Component Material
+* Component Camera

 # Controls: